sankalp-r/RestAPI/README.md

 1. To deploy the webapp, build the project using command "mvn clean install".This will generate a deployable WAR file.
     (WAR file is already in the repo, you can directly use it).
-Put this WAR file in your local TOMCAT server's webapps folder and extract it into folder "basciapp"(This basicapp will be the context of the app).
+Put this WAR file in your local TOMCAT server's webapps folder and extract it into folder "basicapp"(This basicapp will be the context of the app).
 After this start the TOMCAT server.

 2. Opne a rest-client like POSTMAN to test the APIs.